DATA-606-2023-FALL-MONDAY/seaberry_camille/docs/report.md

 bounding box of the detected camera.
 In the second (classification), the target is the category of camera.

-If I decide to do spatial analysis once I have locations of cameras from a sample of intersections, the target would be presence / density of cameras, with geographic coordinates as the features (spatial regression, kriging, or other spatial modeling methods).
+Once I have locations of cameras from a sample of intersections, the target would be presence / density of cameras, with geographic coordinates as the features (spatial regression, kriging, or other spatial modeling methods).

 ### Images

 There are two sets of images, full-sized images and cropped images.
 The cropped images were made in Roboflow by cropping the full-sized images to their objects’ bounding boxes.
-Metadata are in COCO JSON format, with metadata about the date of upload to Roboflow, licenses, categories, images, and annotations.
+Full-sized images’ metadata are in COCO JSON format, with metadata about the date of upload to Roboflow, licenses, categories, images, and annotations.
 Of these, I am using the data on images and annotations.
 Alongside this metadata are the folders of images.
+Cropped images are arranged into folders by class, following the Pytorch `ImageFolder` model.

 #### Source